Skip to content

 How much does EV charging cost in Iceland?

-In 2023, EV charging costs ranged from around 25kr per kWh to 65kr per kWh, depending on the type of charging station you use.
-The VW ID.3 has a 58kWh battery, so if you use a fast-charging station (with DC 50kWh power) it will cost around kr2,900 (or about £17) to fully charge the battery and give you a range of 265 miles.
-Another way of looking at charging costs is to consider ON Power’s charging station rate of kr39 per minute, which will cost kr1,170 (or around £7) for 30 minutes and an 80% charge.
+In 2026, EV charging costs range from around 26-38 ISK per kWh at a slower AC charging point, while fast DC charging stations range from 60-75 ISK per kWh.
+The VW ID.3 has a 58kWh battery, so if you use a fast-charging station (with DC 65kWh power) it will cost around ISK 3,770 (or about £24) to fully charge the battery and give you a range of 265 miles.

 Let’s take one of our most popular self drive holidays – Essential Iceland – as an example.
 This seven-night itinerary packs a wealth of natural wonders into an unforgettable road trip along Iceland’s south coast.
 A typical EV (like the VW ID.3) can travel up to 265 miles on a full charge – and with its ‘quick charge’ mode you can top up its range to around 180 miles in just 30 minutes.
 Even if you mostly charged your vehicle at overnight stops, you’d still be able to comfortably drive this route.
 And, of course, don’t forget there are numerous charging stations at locations between these overnight stops.